Skip to main content

 Nairobi, Kenya

-A global peacebuilding gathering, for local peacebuilders and their allies – Peace Connect is the first event of its kind.
-Hundreds of peacebuilders from the Global South, coming together for five days to share, learn and create
+A global peacebuilding gathering, for local peacebuilders and their allies – Peace Connect 2025 was the first event of its kind.
+Hundreds of peacebuilders from the Global South came together for five days to share, learn and create.

 sectional-banner-texture